 Could you show me how to use my inhaler the right way?
 What should I do if I don't think my medication is working?

 Do you measure lung function as part of your evaluation?

 What is asthma?

-Asthma is a lung condition that makes the primary airways—known as the bronchi—in the lungs swollen and inflamed.
+Asthma is a lung condition that results in the large and small airways—known as the bronchi and bronchiole—in the lungs becoming swollen and inflamed.
 People who have asthma are more sensitive than other people to things in the environment, known as triggers.
 These triggers make the muscles in an asthma sufferer's lungs tighten or constrict making the air passages narrow and breathing difficult.
 In addition, cells in the lungs produce more mucus in response to a trigger.
 The mucus clogs the bronchial tubes, which contributes to breathing problems.
 When the lungs react to a trigger, what's known as an "asthma attack" occurs.
 Wheezing, coughing or tightness in the chest and shortness of breath are the hallmark symptoms of an asthma attack.
 This lifelong condition can't be cured, but it can be controlled with the proper diagnosis and treatment.

 How prevalent is asthma among adults in the United States?

-The National Center for Health Statistics (a division of the U.S. CDC) reported that 18.9 million American adults and 7.1 million children suffered from asthma in 2011.
-Reported cases of asthma have been on the rise since the early 1980s among people of all ages, sex and racial groups.
+The National Center for Health Statistics (a division of the U.S. CDC) reported that 18.4 million American adults and 6.2 million children suffered from asthma in 2015.
 Many people develop asthma in childhood, but others develop the disease later in life—known as adult onset asthma.
 You can even first begin experiencing symptoms of the disease at age 50 or older.

 Is there a cure for asthma?